Whether or not to ‘index’ your content is an important question, but first things first. What’s an index…?

 All of your SEO efforts should be working to direct traffic to relevant pages.
 We recommend avoiding an index of unimportant or irrelevant pages from coming into results.

 Don’t go overboard with indexing since it may confuse the search engine, or interfere with how it understands your site.
-Here are some pages that can you should mark as no-index to avoid this “Index Bloat”
+Here are some pages that can you should mark as no-index to avoid this “Index Bloat”:

-- Thank you pages – these pages are usually thin content pages, with upsell and social share options, but no value, content-wise.
+These pages are usually thin content pages, with upsell and social share options, but no value, content-wise.
 No reason for these pages to show up in the search result pages!

-- Login or Admin pages – seems obvious, but as mentioned above, on WordPress all pages are automatically indexed.
+Seems obvious, but as mentioned above, on WordPress all pages are automatically indexed.
 Be sure to add a noindex tag unless this is something you want your community to be able to access to interact with your product.

-- Old blog posts, case studies or media releases – these are interesting to you, but get little to no traffic.
+These are interesting to you, but get little to no traffic.
 Pages that you want to keep on your site but don’t necessarily want or need to be found can be filed away.
 Just be sure to double check that they aren’t being indexed.

-- Internal search results – these are pretty much the last pages Google would want to send its visitors.
+These are pretty much the last pages Google would want to send its visitors.
 If you want to ruin a search experience, you link to other search pages, instead of an actual result.
 But the links on a search result page are still very valuable, you definitely want Google to follow them.